 Can a solo founder pass SOC 2?

-I get this question almost every week from a founder who just got a security questionnaire from an enterprise prospect and panicked.
+I get this question almost every week, usually from a founder who just got a security questionnaire from an enterprise prospect and felt their stomach drop.
 The honest answer is yes, you can pass.
-The question worth asking is the one underneath it: how does a control like segregation of duties work when you are the entire company?
+The more useful question is the one sitting underneath it: how does a control like separation of duties work when you are the entire company?

-In five years of fieldwork I never once saw "you have too few people" written as an audit failure.
-What I saw was auditors who didn't know how to translate big-company control language down to a small entity, so they either invented work or wrote a finding that didn't need to exist.
-The Trust Services Criteria are written at the criterion level.
-Points of focus are illustrative, not a checklist.
-That distinction is the whole game for a solo founder, because almost every "you need a separate person for this" assumption is a point of focus, not a requirement.
+In five years of fieldwork I never once saw "you have too few people" written down as an audit failure.
+What I did see was auditors who hadn't learned how to translate big-company control language down to a small company, so they either invented busywork or wrote a finding that didn't need to exist.
+It helps to know how the standard is built.
+The Trust Services Criteria, which are simply the security standards your report is graded against, are written at the level of the criterion itself.
+Underneath each criterion sit points of focus, which are guidance for what "good" tends to look like, not a checklist you have to tick off.
+That distinction is the whole game for a solo founder, because almost every "you need a separate person for this" assumption turns out to be a point of focus, not a hard requirement.

 What's actually in scope for a solo founder

-Security is the only mandatory Trust Services Criterion.
-Availability, Confidentiality, Processing Integrity, and Privacy are optional categories you add only if your contracts or customers actually need them.
+Security is the only category you are required to include.
+Availability, Confidentiality, Processing Integrity, and Privacy are optional categories you add only if your contracts or customers genuinely need them.
 For a first SOC 2 driven by one enterprise deal, that almost always means Security-only.

-Your scope is also small in a way that helps you.
-A solo founder's system is usually a cloud account, a code repo, an identity provider, a database, and a handful of SaaS tools.
-Fewer systems means fewer controls to evidence and a shorter audit.
-This isn't a rare edge case either.
+Your scope is small in a way that helps you.
+A solo founder's system is usually a cloud account, a code repository, an identity provider, a database, and a handful of SaaS tools.
+Fewer systems means fewer controls to gather evidence for, and a shorter audit.
+This isn't a rare edge case, either.
 Solo founders started 36.3% of all new startups in the first half of 2025, up from 23.7% in 2019, and roughly 82% of US businesses have no employees at all.
-Auditors who tell you SOC 2 "assumes a team" are describing a market that no longer exists.
+So when someone says SOC 2 "assumes a team," they're describing a market that mostly doesn't exist anymore.

 A Security-only Type I for a one-person company is a genuinely small engagement.
 The work is real, but it's bounded.